Military doctrine: Defining doctrine

 NATO's definition of doctrine, used unaltered by many member nations, is:

 Fundamental principles by which the military forces guide their actions in support of objectives.
 It is authoritative but requires judgement in application.

 In 1998 the Canadian Army stated:

 Military doctrine is a formal expression of military knowledge and thought, that the army accepts as being relevant at a given time, which covers the nature of conflict, the preparation of the army for conflict, and the method of engaging in conflict to achieve success ... it is descriptive rather than prescriptive, requiring judgement in application.
 It does not establish dogma or provide a checklist of procedures, but is rather an authoritative guide, describing how the army thinks about fighting, not how to fight.
 As such it attempts to be definitive enough to guide military activity, yet versatile enough to accommodate a wide variety of situations.

 A U.S. Air Force Air University staff study in 1948 defined military doctrine functionally as "those concepts, principles, policies, tactics, techniques, practices, and procedures which are essential to efficiency in organizing, training, equipping, and employing its tactical and service units".

 A U.S. Army essay written in 2016 similarly defined military doctrine as "consist[ing] of tactics, techniques, and procedures (TTPs)".

 In 2005 Gary Sheffield of the Defence Studies Department of King's College London/JSCSC quoted J F C Fuller's 1923 definition of doctrine as the "central idea of an army".

 In 1965 the Soviet Dictionary of Basic Military Terms defined military doctrine as "a state's officially accepted system of scientifically founded views on the nature of modern wars and the use of the armed forces in them. ...
 Military doctrine has two aspects: social-political and military-technical."
 The social-political side "encompasses all questions concerning methodology, economic, and social bases, the political goals of war.
 It is the defining and the more stable side."
 The other side, the military-technical, must accord with the political goals.
 It includes the "creation of military structure, technical equipping of the armed forces, their training, definition of forms and means of conducting operations and war as a whole".

-Development of doctrine

-Before the development of separate doctrinal publications, many nations expressed their military philosophy through regulations.

-United Kingdom

-Field Service Regulations were issued by the War Office in 1909, 1917, 1923, 1930, and 1935.
-Similar publications under various names were subsequently published.
-Formal British Military Doctrine was first published in 1988 and in 1996 became British Defence Doctrine applicable throughout the armed forces.

-France

-The development of military doctrine in France came about in the aftermath of the nation's defeat during the Franco-Prussian war.
-The École supérieure de guerre, under the direction of its commandant, Ferdinand Foch, began developing a consistent doctrine for handling armies, corps, and divisions.
-Foch's 1906 work, Des principes de la guerre (translated by Hilaire Belloc as The Principles of War) expressed this doctrine.